Pool Heat Pump Troubleshooting

 If you already own a pool heat pump you are probably very happy with how well it heats your pool all season long.
 If you just had a heat pump installed and can't seem to get it working you should ensure that it was installed properly.
 A reputable pool technician should double check that your pump is creating enough flow for the heater and it's located in a place where air flow isn't being obstructed.

 This pool heat pump troubleshooting list has common issues you might come across when first installing a heater and even after years of reliable use.
+Let's get started taking a look at pool heat pump troubleshooting so you can get back to enjoying your pool.
+We want to remind you that if you are uncomfortable troubleshooting your heat pump contact the manufacturer or a pool service professional.

 1. Heater won't turn on